 By working with multiple carriers, you can offer consumers more choices in terms of speed and place of delivery, but also, for example, sustainability.
 On top of that, a multi-carrier strategy offers great advantages from a retailer perspective as well.
 You can spread volumes over multiple carriers which makes it easier to deal with disruptions and delays.

 Consumer expectations are getting higher and higher when it comes to the delivery service of online orders.
 Consumers tend to be on top of their orders and as a result they seek immediate access to tracking updates.
 Good tracking information via email or text is the norm these days.

 However, it doesn’t stop there.
 More and more consumers are turning to carrier apps to keep track of their orders.
 The UK are leading the way in this area: no less than 35% of consumers like to receive delivery updates via the carrier’s tracking app compared to a European average of 24%.

 Apps have historically offered a far better user experience than desktop sites accessed by a mobile.
 Progressive Web Apps (PWA) are here to recapture the intuitive and seamless shopping experience typical of shopping apps – only on a web browser.
-They function in the same way as a mobile app, with the speed and optimized user experience to match.
+They function in the same way as a mobile app, with the speed and optimised user experience to match.